 We know this means discipling kids can’t just be a “Sunday thing”.
 So our central focus is supporting our parents in their 24/7, God-given roles as the spiritual caregivers in the home.

-For more information, contact our assistant children’s minister Ally Keaton.
+For more information, contact our children and family director Ally Keaton.

 “Preparing students for adulthood by equipping them with a biblical worldview and challenging them to own and grow into a faith of their own.”

 West Hills Youth exists to partner with parents in helping students ignite a passion to follow Jesus.
 Our vision is to give students a place to belong, grow, and multiply within their community while developing a biblical worldview.
 Ultimately, we want to help students love God and love others.
 At West Hills Youth, we judge our success not by how many students are on our couches, but by how many of those students will be in the pews 10… 20… years from now.

 We meet Sundays at 9:00AM in room 105 and Wednesdays from 6:00-8:00PM in the Doxa for dinner, fellowship, worship, prayer, teaching/discussion, and yes, even some games just for fun.

 “Living life together… Growing in faith together… Serving our world together.”